ruohuali/ROB530-final-proj-team7/resnet_loop_closure/demo_loop_closing/README.md

+# Overview of the directory
+This directory explains how we integrate the pretrained model into the ORB-SLAM2 pipeline using socket programming
 # Explanation on the Model
 This directory contains a pretrained model in ResNet architecture that can be used to do scene recognization.
 They are downloaded from https://github.com/CSAILVision/places365